 The plant-based protein market is heading towards innovation as new alternatives to meat and dairy products are being introduced.
-With the global sales of plant-based dairy and meat alternatives forecasted to reach $19.5 billion and $5 billion respectively, this is an industry that many food manufacturers are interested in.
+With the global sales of plant-based dairy and meat alternatives forecasted to reach $19.5 billion and $5 billion respectively by 2020, this is an industry that many food manufacturers are interested in.

 Kara Nielson, Vice President of Trends and Marketing at CCD Innovation Inc., expects new consumers to start entering the plant-based protein category.

 “These people may be vegans, people with allergies or people who are looking for alternatives that are innovative and interesting,” she said.
 “They are taking the generic protein trend in a new direction.”